Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Does Sterling Silver Tarnish When Exposed to Flame and Fire?

 Yes, sterling silver tarnishes when exposed to flame and fire.
-Fire tarnishes sterling silver because the heat from the flame causes the copper content in the alloy to oxidize and form a layer of copper oxide on the surface.
+Fire tarnishes sterling silver because heat causes the copper content in the alloy to oxidize and form a layer of copper oxide on the surface.

 This layer of copper oxide is called “fire scale” or “fire stain”.

-Here’s an example of fire stain and tarnish.
+Here’s an example of fire stain and tarnish on a sterling silver object.
 You can clearly see the oxidized copper on the surface of the piece.

 Strong flame tarnishes sterling silver